Afinch97/Mobile-App-Development/Fan Page/fanpage/README.md

 # fanpage

 A new Flutter project.
 I realized that the main reason my project didn't work to begin with is because my flutter was out of date smh.
+Got the app to stop crashing but wasn't able to create a functional log in page

 ## Getting Started